FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 nominations to Strategic Policy Committees had already been received from the Public

-Participation Network and approved by Council at the March 2016 Meeting.--- 8
+Participation Network and approved by Council at the March 2016 Meeting.
+---
+8

 Correspondence had now been received from the Secretariat of the Public